ardatan/graphql-tools/website/docs/schema-stitching.md

 };
 ```

-Alternatively, let's say that the Users service manages the association and implements a `User.chirpIds(since: DateTime)` method to stitch from.
-In this configuration, gateway arguments will need to passthrough with the initial `selectionSet` for User data.
+Alternatively, let's say that the Users service manages the association and implements a `User.chirpIds(since: DateTime):[Int]` method to stitch from.
+In this configuration, resolver arguments will need to passthrough with the initial `selectionSet` for User data.
 The `selectionSetWithFieldArgs` utility handles this:

 ```js
 import { selectionSetWithFieldArgs } from '@graphql-tools/utils';